November 30, 2021

 The information provided does not take into account the suitability, investment objectives, financial situation, or particular needs of any specific person.
 You should consider the suitability of any type of investment for your circumstances and, if necessary, seek professional advice.

-This material, intended for the exclusive use by the recipients who are allowed to receive this document under the applicable laws and regulations of the relevant jurisdictions, was produced by, and the opinions expressed are those of, Manulife Investment Management as of the date of this publication, and are subject to change based on market and other conditions.
+This material is intended for the exclusive use of recipients in jurisdictions who are allowed to receive the material under their applicable law.
+The opinions expressed are those of the author(s) and are subject to change without notice.
+Our investment teams may hold different views and make different investment decisions.
+These opinions may not necessarily reflect the views of Manulife Investment Management or its affiliates.
 The information and/or analysis contained in this material has been compiled or arrived at from sources believed to be reliable, but Manulife Investment Management does not make any representation as to their accuracy, correctness, usefulness, or completeness and does not accept liability for any loss arising from the use of the information and/or analysis contained.
 The information in this material may contain projections or other forward-looking statements regarding future events, targets, management discipline, or other expectations, and is only current as of the date indicated.
 The information in this document, including statements concerning financial market trends, are based on current market conditions, which will fluctuate and may be superseded by subsequent market events or for other reasons.
 Manulife Investment Management disclaims any responsibility to update such information.

-Neither Manulife Investment Management or its affiliates, nor any of their directors, officers, or employees, shall assume any liability or responsibility for any direct or indirect loss or damage or any other consequence of any person acting or not acting in reliance on the information contained here.
+Neither Manulife Investment Management or its affiliates, nor any of their directors, officers or employees shall assume any liability or responsibility for any direct or indirect loss or damage or any other consequence of any person acting or not acting in reliance on the information contained here.
 All overviews and commentary are intended to be general in nature and for current interest.
 While helpful, these overviews are no substitute for professional tax, investment or legal advice.
 Clients should seek professional advice for their particular situation.
 Neither Manulife, Manulife Investment Management, nor any of their affiliates or representatives is providing tax, investment or legal advice.
 This material was prepared solely for informational purposes, does not constitute a recommendation, professional advice, an offer or an invitation by or on behalf of Manulife Investment Management to any person to buy or sell any security or adopt any investment strategy, and is no indication of trading intent in any fund or account managed by Manulife Investment Management.
 No investment strategy or risk management technique can guarantee returns or eliminate risk in any market environment.
 Diversification or asset allocation does not guarantee a profit or protect against the risk of loss in any market.
 Unless otherwise specified, all data is sourced from Manulife Investment Management.
 Past performance does not guarantee future results.